PLOT DEVICES FOR SCI-FI / FANTASY READERS AND WRITERS

 One final speculation

 With you broken down into atoms, and a highly sophisticated supercomputer taking you apart and reconstructing you at your destination, could it not reconstruct you while removing the gene for Diabetes?
 Or Heart Disease?
 Or degenerative discs?
 Or any other genetic flaw?

 Could it reconstruct you with improved cognitive abilities?
 Could it enhance you physically?

 Personally, I see the fictional possibilities with this line of reasoning rich and endless.

 I’ve, as usual, thoroughly enjoyed writing this issue of my PLOT DEVICES FOR SCI-FI / FANTASY READERS AND WRITERS, and hope you’ve been at least modestly enriched and inspired by my exploration of Teleportation in Science Fiction, Fantasy and in real science.

-If my work pleases you, consider sharing this, or any of my posts, with your networking chums, and maybe picking up one of my three recently published novels:
+If my work pleases you, consider sharing this with your networking pals, and maybe picking up one of my six recently published novels:

 ‘…but then, why Mars really?’
 (Published – Dec 2016)